dmcvittie/recipes/meat/chicken_souvlaki/README.md

 - 1.5 teaspoons of salt
 - 0.5 teaspoons of black pepper
 - 2 cloves of garlic, minced
-- Metak ir wood skewers
+- Metal or wood skewers

 ## Directions